pivotal/docs-tap/install-gitops/reference.hbs.md

 ## <a id="overview"></a>Component Overview

-The following diagrams shows the components that are installed as part of Tanzu GitOps Reference Implememtation (RI) and how they work together to automate the installation of Tanzu Application Platform:
+The following diagrams shows you the components that are installed as part of Tanzu GitOps Reference Implememtation (RI) and how they work together to automate the installation of Tanzu Application Platform (commonly known as TAP):

 SOPS
 : ![Diagram describing the architecture of GitOps Installer using SOPS.](./images/arch-sops.png)